 The pitch deck forms the chain on which the success of your startup hinges on.
 Why?
 Because as a new startup, you usually only get minutes, sometimes seconds, to grab the attention and convince potential investors.
 In other words, your pitch isn't just something that lasts a few minutes then it's over.
 Instead, it's your chance to make the right first-hand impression that could have long-lasting consequences.
 If you do it right, bingo!
 If not, you risk losing your chance at glory.
 There is a difference between a pitch and a pitch deck.
 A pitch is an individual presenting a business idea to people who do not know who they are or what their business is all about.
 The sole aim of a pitch is to get your future investors, customers, partners, and employees interested and engaged enough to pull them in and contact you afterward.
 It's a 'communicative fishing rod' – and as my old man always told me before the sea swallowed him up: "No matter how expensive your fishing rod is, it is utterly useless without the worm."
 In other words, your pitch is useless without a great pitch deck and vice versa.
 And that is the reason why you need a pitch deck! 🎣

 If you can't wait to get started with our template - you can download it here.

 An idea is only good if you can convince others that it is 💡

-As a first time entrepreneur, we know you are new to the startup culture.
+As a first-time entrepreneur, we know you are new to the startup culture.
 It is only natural that you might be wondering why a simple presentation holds so much weight and ends up deciding the success of your venture?
 The answer is quite simple.
-Every day, millions of entrepreneurs across the globe come up with great ideas that all have the potential to capture a considerable market and gain incredible profits.
+Every day, millions of entrepreneurs across the globe come up with great ideas that all have the potential to conquer the world:

 The recipe for building a strong pitch